link to ringley website

 So, what is the Financial Conduct Authority's (FCA) role in regulating insurance intermediaries and brokers in relation to insurance commissions on blocks of flats?

 The Financial Conduct Authority (FCA) regulates insurance intermediaries and brokers in the UK, and they have issued rules and guidance on commission disclosure.
 The FCA expects insurance intermediaries to disclose any fees, charges, or other benefits they receive that could reasonably be expected to have a material impact on the advice provided or the consumer's decision-making process.
-So if a block of flats is managed by a Managing Agent and that Agent Places the insurance, insurance commissions should be disclosed in the servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charge accounts.
+So if a block of flats is managed by a Managing Agent and that Agent Places the insurance, insurance commissions should be disclosed in the servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charge accounts.
 Commissions on a policy affected by a freeholder would most likely not.

 So, where can a leaseholder get redress for unfair insurance premia and commissions?